-- 1. produce evidence of two years' approved practical experience, at least one of which has been subsequent to successful completion of the course: and - 2. pass a special examination in Architectural Practice.
-Graduates with two years' approved practical experience, at least one of which is subsequent to completion of the course, are eligible for Associate Membership of the Royal Australian Institute of Architects, and thereby of the Royal Institute of British Architects.
+1. produce evidence of two years' approved practical experience, at least one of which has been subsequent to successful completion of the course; and

+2. pass a special examination in Architectural Practice.
+Graduates with two years' approved practical experience, at least one of which is subsequent to completion of the course, are eligible for Associate Membership of the Royal Australian Institute of Architects.